AdobeDocs/workfront.en/help/quicksilver/people-teams-and-groups/create-and-manage-teams/deactivate-a-team.md

 product-area: agile-and-teams
 navigation-topic: create-and-manage-teams
 title: Deactivate a team
 description: You can deactivate teams you no longer use while retaining the associated historical data.
 Adobe Workfront administrators can reactivate a team at any time from the Teams area in Setup.
-If you deactivate a team, the team no longer displays in the following areas:
+If you deactivate a team, the team no longer displays in the following areas - EDIT ME.
 ---

 # Deactivate a team